truj1ll0/mkdocs-help-center/docs/embedded-studio/embed-a-donation-form-on-wordpress.md

 ## Install a code snippet

 The Install snippet is a script that lets embedded campaigns appear on your site.
-You only need to add it once to your website’s `&lt;head>` section, where it will work for all embedded campaigns.
+You only need to add it once to your website’s `<head>` section, where it will work for all embedded campaigns.

 !!! warning "Important"